The Osteopathic Foundation

 7. Early Engagement with Foundation Staff

-The foundation encourages applicants to “contact Manjeet Kaur at Manjeet@iOsteopathy.org” to discuss potential projects, suggesting that early dialogue increases application success.
+The foundation encourages applicants to “contact Manjeet Kaur at Manjeet@iOsteopathy.org” to discuss potential projects, suggesting that early dialogue may strengthen applications.

 Key Takeaways for Grant Writers

-- Start with a conversation: Contact Manjeet Kaur before applying to discuss your project and ensure alignment with foundation priorities—this is explicitly encouraged and likely increases success rates.
+- Start with a conversation: Contact Manjeet Kaur before applying to discuss your project and ensure alignment with foundation priorities—this is explicitly encouraged.

-- Emphasize collaboration and match funding: The foundation values partnerships with other organizations and expects applicants to secure match funding, demonstrating broader support and sustainability.
+- Emphasise collaboration and match funding: The foundation values partnerships with other organisations and expects applicants to secure match funding, demonstrating broader support and sustainability.

-- Focus on profession-wide benefit: Successful grants serve the osteopathic community broadly rather than narrow interests—think workforce development, educational modernization, or evidence-base strengthening.
+- Focus on profession-wide benefit: Successful grants serve the osteopathic community broadly rather than narrow interests—think workforce development, educational modernisation, or evidence-base strengthening.

 - Balance innovation with evidence: The foundation funds cutting-edge projects, but they must be grounded in sound methodology and evidence-based practice, as demonstrated by the OsMoSys and Osteo-TAQ projects.